buildkite/docs/pages/packages/helm.md

 This command provides:

 - The specific URL to publish a package to your specific Helm registry in Buildkite.
-- The API access token required to publish packages to your Helm registry (if private registry).
+- The API access token required to publish packages to your Helm registry.
 - The Helm package (`.tgz`) to be published.

 ## Publishing a chart